 She received awards from the White House Correspondents' Association, the Society of Professional Journalists, and the National Association of Black Journalists for her work.

-You ran reach Trinity at trinity.webster-bass@floridatrib.org
+You can reach Trinity at trinity.webster-bass@floridatrib.org